-Memory bus operating frequency can be 1600 MT/s, 1333 MT/s, 1066 MT/s, or 800 MT/s depending on:
+Memory bus operating frequency is 1333 MT/s, depending on:

 - DIMM configuration (number of ranks)

-- maximum frequency of the DIMMs
+- · Maximum frequency of the DIMMs

-- number of DIMMs populated per channel
+- Number of DIMMs populated per channel

 - DIMM operating voltage

-- system profile selected (for example, Performance Optimized, Custom, or Dense Configuration Optimized)
+- System profile selected (for example, Performance Optimized, Custom, or Dense Configuration Optimized)

-- maximum supported DIMM frequency of the processors
+- Maximum supported DIMM frequency of the processors

 The system contains 24 memory sockets split into two sets of 12 sockets, one set per processor.
-Each 12socket set is organized into four channels.
+Each 12-socket set is organized into four channels.
 In each channel, the release levers of the first socket are marked white, the second socket black, and the third socket green.